DaXcess/LCVR/Docs/Configuration/README.md

 }
 ```

-> Note that item names are case-sensitive, and translation mods will break these matches!
+> Note that item names are case-sensitive

 Both the `position` and `rotation` keys are **required** when creating an item offset.
 They are both represented by a `Vector3`, and allow both integers and floating point numbers.